The page has been translated by Gen AI.

 To delete a cron job, follow these steps.

-6. When the Notification Confirmation Window appears, click the Confirm button.
+6. If the Notification Confirmation Window appears, click the Confirm button.

-In the cron job list page, you can delete the selected cron job by selecting the item you want to delete and then clicking Delete.
+On the cron job list page, after selecting the item you want to delete, clicking Delete will delete the selected cron job.